2026 4-layer shaking table for tungsten processing: specs, price & workflow guide

 Monthly Tasks

-replace worn deck covers – Typically every 6-12 months for tungsten operations.
+Full structural inspection – Tighten all bolts, check for cracks.replace worn deck covers – Typically every 6-12 months for tungsten operations.

 Calibrate product splitters – Ensure accurate cut points.